Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 ### L2FC correlation plot

 The <span class="tab-name">L2FC correlation</span> tab shows the correlation between the genotype and drug effect in our DE dataset.
-Either the shrunken or unshrunken LFC for each gene is plotted, and only genes meeting the LFC criteria are included in the plot, as specified in the <span class="tab-name">Summary table</span> tab.
+Either the shrunken or unshrunken LFC for each gene is plotted, and only genes meeting the LFC criteria are included in the plot, as specified in the left-hand sidebar.
 Further, if unshrunken LFC is used, an additional significance filter (p-value < 0.05) is applied to exclude potential noise.

 Each point in the plot represents a gene.
 The LFC for drug effect is plotted on the x-axis and LFC for genotype effect is plotted on the y-axis.
 The correlation coefficient and corresponding p-value are shown at the bottom left of the plot.